 What subjects will my child study?

 Language arts/English, math, science and history are core courses.
-There are also other courses in the appropriate grade levels such as health/PE, art, music, and world languages.
-High school students also have access to AP® courses, as well as multiple elective courses.
+There are also other courses in the appropriate grade levels such as art, health/PE, music, and world languages.
+High school students also have access to honors courses and electives.

 How much time do students spend on the computer?

-Depending on a child's IEP, we can tailor our curriculum to meet your needs.
-To discuss your child's needs with us, please contact our office at 855.337.8243, and we will put you in touch with our special education team.
+Depending on a child's Individualized Education Program, we can tailor learning to meet your student's needs.
+To discuss your child's needs with us, please contact our office at 855.337.8243, and we'll put you in touch with our special education team.

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, and other activities.
 In addition to school-based clubs, K12 online national clubs help connect students with like interests and passions.

 Will this program intrude into my home?

 There are no home visits as part of the program and no other intrusions into your home.